Sienci-Labs/Resources/atc/atc-assembly/atc-unboxing.md

 We highly recommend assembling this kit with two people.
 The components are heavy and unwieldy,  can be damaged easily if dropped at any point.

-**** We recommend finishing the entire altmill setup before doing the ATC setup because ppl need to know how to jog the machine / have it all connected
+**We recommend finishing the entire AltMill setup before doing the ATC setup because ppl need to know how to jog the machine / have it all connected**